 Kelly was introduced to the Austin nonprofit world through her board position on the Travis County Medical Alliance.
 In college, Kelly studied and earned a degree in human development and family relations.
 Wonders & Worries’ mission struck an immediate chord with her love and concern for the development of children.
 Kelly and her husband, Brannon, are the co-chairs for Wonders & Worries’ February 2018 Unmasked Gala.
 Kelly is also a wife and proud mother of four.
 She has a passion for promoting the health and well-being of children, committing much of her time to volunteering with local charities and nonprofits including Wonders & Worries, Travis County Medical Alliance, Big Brothers Big Sisters and HeartGift.

 Beth Ivers, MBA

 Beth is an experienced entrepreneurial professional with a passion for growing and developing organizations, products and people.
-She currently works as vice president of client engagement and solutions for R.J.
+Most recently, she served as vice president of client engagement and solutions for R.J.
 Wronski Associates, a boutique learning and leadership development organization with global reach.
 Previously, she was vice president of leadership programs for Austin-based Enspire Learning.
 She is a graduate of University of Texas at Austin’s Plan II Liberal Arts Honors Program and holds her MBA from Duke University’s Fuqua School of Business.
 A native Austinite, Beth is an avid golfer, a practicing yogi, an amateur chef and a wandering global nomad whose bags are always packed.
 She is excited to bring her experience to help Wonders & Worries scale their programs to reach audiences outside the Austin area.